 Pupils in Junior House and Year 3 are taught History by their form teacher.
 The topics currently studied are the Ancient Egyptians and the Ancient Greeks.
 In Junior House, History is incorporated into topic work in Years 1 and 2 and it is included in Knowledge and Understanding of the World in Nursery and Reception.

 The girls in Years 4, 5 and 6 continue their studies using a chronological approach to British history.
-We begin with pre-Roman and Roman Britain in Year 4, progressing to the Tudors in Year 5, ending with Victorian Britain and The Home Front in World War II in Year 6.
+We begin with pre-Roman and Roman Britain in Year 4, progressing to the Anglo-Saxons and Vikings in Year 5, ending with Victorian Britain and The Home Front in World War II in Year 6.

-At High March, we believe it is important to complement classroom studies with a variety of educational visits which currently include Verulamium Museum, Gunnersbury Park, Hampton Court Palace and the Katesgrove Victorian schoolroom.
+At High March, we believe it is important to complement classroom studies with a variety of educational visits.
+Past visits have included Verulamium Museum, Highclere Castle, Hampton Court Palace and Hughenden Manor.
 These trips are always very popular and are thoroughly enjoyed by the girls, as well as forming a valuable part of their historical education.